-Firstly, it is recommended that you consult your doctor so that she can clean your ear if necessary and prescribe ear drops.
+Firstly, if you are having ongoing ear issues, you should consult a doctor so that she can clean your ear if necessary and prescribe ear drops.
+You'll likely need to see an ENT specialist (ear, nose, and throat).
 Your doctor might also take a swab of your ear canal to determine whether fungus is present.
 Results from a swab usually take a few days to come back.

-- Ear drops will contain a minimum of two active ingredients: 1.
+- Your doctor may prescribe you ear drops.
+Ear drops will contain a minimum of two active ingredients: 1.
 An ingredient such as hydrocortisone that will quickly subdue the itching and any resultant swelling, and 2.
 An antibiotic to kill the bacteria which causes the infection.

 - If you are diagnosed with having a fungal infection, your doctor might also prescribe anti-fungal drops or ointment as well.

 - You may be prescribed a steroid cream or lotion to use on an on-going basis to prevent itching and earwax build-up.

 - You may get swimmer's ear drops to treat the various factors contributing to swimmer's ear.

 - You may also get oral antibiotics if your ear infection is accompanied by fever or blood or pus draining from your ear.